-Our top picks for baby monitors
+Best Baby Monitors in 2022

 Best Budget Pick for Smartphones: Lefun Baby monitor

 If you'd rather just find something super inexpensive than this is the baby monitor for you.
-For less than $50, it allows you to check up on your child from your smartphone or even talk with them using the built-in speaker and microphone.
+Even though it's inexpensive, It allows you to check up on your child from your smartphone or even talk with them using the built-in speaker and microphone.
 It records when it detects motion, and you can view live feeds 24/7.
 The video quality is 720p, which gives decent clarity.
 When the room gets dark, the camera will switch to night vision so you can continue to monitor your child.

 Since this is an inexpensive camera, it won't be surprising to find that it lacks several features that you'd find in other baby monitors.
 The app doesn't allow you to set up noise detection alerts, so you'll need to monitor your child closely to see if they have awoken.
 There's also no temperature sensors, which means you'll have to check the baby's comfort level the old-fashioned way.